Paycheck Protection Program Loans Available Through Coronavirus Stimulus Bill

-At least 60 percent of the loan must be utilized to fund payroll and employee benefits costs.
-The remaining 40 percent constitutes Mortgage interest payments, utilities, rent, and lease payments, operations expenditures such as software and accounting needs, and property damage costs due to public conflicts not covered by insurance.
+The company should utilize at least 60 percent of the loan to fund payroll and employee benefits costs.
+The remaining 40 percent constitutes Mortgage interest payments, utilities, rent, lease payments, operations expenditures such as software and accounting, and property damage costs due to public conflicts not covered by insurance.

 What are Payroll Costs?